Larodar/qryptex/README.md

 # qryptex

-A small encryption tool
+A small encryption tool to quickly encrypt a message or file and send the result over an insecure channel.
+The idea is to be able to send a password or similar over Discord for example to someone you know and not having to fight with settings.

 ## Rust implementation

 Does not support creation and storing of a key pair.
+On linux we could just invoke openssl.
 Has no UI (yet?).

 ## Python implementation